eumel8/cosignwebhook/README.md

 ## E2E tests

 The E2E tests require a running kubernetes cluster.
 Currently, the namespace and webhook are deployed via helper make targets.
 To run the tests the following is required:

 - docker
 - cosign (v2)

+To run the E2E tests, the following steps are required (in order):

+- signing keys are generated (`make e2e-keys`)
+- a new `cosignwebhook` image is build and signed with a temp key (`make e2e-images`)
+- the image is pushed to a local registry & deployed to the test cluster (`make e2e-deploy`)

+To do all of the above, simply run `make e2e-prep`.
+Each step should also be able to be executed individually.
+To clean up the E2E setup, run `make e2e-cleanup`.
+This will delete everything created by the E2E preparation.

 # TODO